-This is a side project I’ve been working on for a while now. awslambdaproxy is an AWS Lambda powered HTTP/SOCKS web proxy.
+I recently released a project called awslambdaproxy which is an AWS Lambda powered HTTP/SOCKS web proxy.
 It provides a constantly rotating IP address for your network traffic from all regions where AWS Lambda is available.
-The goal is to obfuscate your traffic and make it harder to track you as a user.

-At a high level, awslambdaproxy proxies TCP/UDP traffic through AWS Lambda regional endpoints.
-To do this, awslambdaproxy is setup on a publicly accessible host (e.g. EC2 instance) and it handles creating Lambda resources that run a proxy server ginuerzh/gost.
-Since Lambda does not allow you to connect to bound ports in executing functions, a reverse SSH tunnel is established from the Lambda function to the host running awslambdaproxy.
-Once a tunnel connection is established, all user traffic is forwarded through this reverse tunnel to the proxy server.
+At a high level, it proxies TCP/UDP traffic through AWS Lambda regional endpoints.
+To do this, awslambdaproxy is setup on a publicly accessible host (e.g. EC2 instance) and it handles creating Lambda functions that run a proxy server.
+Since Lambda does not allow you to connect to bound ports in executing functions, a reverse SSH tunnel is established from the executing Lambda function to the host running awslambdaproxy.
+Once a tunnel connection is established, all user traffic is forwarded from a port on awslambdaproxy host, through this reverse tunnel to the proxy server running in the executing Lambda function.
 Lambda functions have a max execution time of 5 minutes, so there is a goroutine that continuously executes Lambda functions to ensure there is always a live tunnel in place.
 If multiple regions are specified, user traffic will be routed in a round robin fashion across these regions.

 There is still a fundamental problem that I’m not sure can be solved which is that long running connections will be dropped every 5 minutes when a new function is executed.
 In order to prevent this, there would need to be some way to migrate TCP state from one function to another.

 If any of this sounds interesting, go grab the latest release of dosxvpn and try it out.